Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 - [`git show`](https://git-scm.com/docs/git-show), which prints the contents  of an object in human-readable form, and
 - [`git cat-file`](https://git-scm.com/docs/git-cat-file), which outputs the contents of an object.

-You also used the following Unix commands:

-- [`mkdir`](https://linux.die.net/man/1/mkdir), which makes a directory
-- [`touch`](https://linux.die.net/man/1/touch), which updates the "last-modified" time of a file (and creates it if it doesn't exist)
-- [`echo`](https://linux.die.net/man/1/echo), which copies its command-line arguments to its output
-- [`ls`](https://linux.die.net/man/1/ls), which lists the files in a directory
-- [`cat`](https://linux.die.net/man/1/cat), which concatenates files and outputs the result, and
-- [`for`](https://linux.die.net/man/1/for), which is one of several control-structure commands in Bash.

 In the next unit, you start making and tracking changes.
-(You get to cat photos, too.)
+(You get to do cat photos, too.)